-Honestly, I can’t recommend the Spy Rock hike in Nelson County, Virginia more highly, especially as a fall foliage hike.
+The Spy Rock hike in Nelson County, Virginia is a real gem, especially as a fall foliage hike.
 Five stars, friends.
+I would do this one again (and again).

-I completed this leafy hike near Montebello on Monday and it was worth every ounce of effort to reach the summit for postcard-perfect 360-degree views.
+I completed this leafy hike near Montebello last fall and it was worth every ounce of effort to reach the summit for postcard-perfect 360-degree views.

 While the hike is five stars, the parking situation is more like one star.
 Eesh.
 If you can, plan to do this hike on a weekday.
 You will thank me.

-The drive in along gravelly Meadows Lane is one I would suggest for a weekday, too.
-It’s a very narrow road.
-I would not have wanted to drive this with many other cars.
+The drive in on gravelly Meadows Lane is better for a weekday, too.
+It’s a very narrow road and would be a challenge when sharing the road with other cars.

 First things first, let me share how to get to the trailhead.
 You’ll want to use the driving directions for Spy Rock Trail via Cash Hollow.

-These directions are good (not all AllTrails directions are good) and drop you off right at the trailhead.
-You’ll see a sign pointing you to Spy Rock and the Appalachian Trail.
+These directions are good (not all AllTrails directions are good).
+On arrival, you’ll see a sign pointing you to Spy Rock and the Appalachian Trail.

 To get here, however, you must drive 3.2 miles along a narrow, gravelly road.
 Thankfully, there are no potholes, though there are two small stream crossings.